 Okay, let’s talk about Ethan Bennett.

-He’s a pretty transparent stand-in for Harvey Dent (sympathetic character in law enforcement, old friend of Bruce Wayne’s), who primarily exists because Chris Nolan already called dibs on Dent and the brain donors at WB Entertainment think kids will get “confused” if their feeble little minds have to contend with multiple versions of the Bat-villains.
-That, by the way, is at least 50% of the reason so many people hate this show, because it was that exact same reasoning which prevented Gotham villains (even the Joker) from popping up in later seasons of Justice League.*
+He’s a pretty transparent stand-in for Harvey Dent (sympathetic character in the city establishment, old friend of Bruce Wayne’s), who primarily exists because Chris Nolan already called dibs on Dent and the brain donors running WB Entertainment think kids will get “confused” if their feeble little minds have to contend with multiple versions of the Bat-villains.
+That, by the way, is at least 50% of the reason so many people hate this show, because it was that exact same reasoning which prevented Bat-villains (even the Joker) from popping up in later seasons of Justice League.*

 Ethan’s kind of obnoxious in the first couple of episodes, since a lot of his dialogue is old white dudes trying to write “Black talk”, but the concept is something I really like.
 He’s a presumably working-class guy who’s old friends with the richest guy in Gotham, and even plays basketball with him every once in a while.
 Maybe you think this is way too unrealistic, but I think it’s a much better way of depicting this Bruce as a more approachable noveau riche type, instead of a member of the Old Boys’ Club.

-Ethan’s dropped by because he needs a friend to talk to: he’s the only cop in Gotham who even thinks Batman might be good for the city, but the entire department’s put the Batman case on his shoulders, a la Jim Gordon’s position from Year One.
+Ethan’s dropped by because he needs a friend to talk to: he’s the only cop in Gotham who’ll even consider the Batman being a good thing, and the department has rewarded such open-mindedness by dumping the entire case on his shoulders.
 Also, Alfred suuuucks at being inconspicuous (“It’s only a Ming” made me chuckle, though).

-Since we’ve only got five minutes left in the episode, the Batman displays more genre savvy than all of his predecessors put together and just goes to the first clown-themed abandoned building he sees.
-In a cute touch, it’s named “Monarch”, presumably after the playing card factory that usually pops up in Joker origin stories.
+Since we’ve only got five minutes of airtime left, the Batman displays more genre savvy than all of his predecessors put together and just goes to the first clown-themed abandoned building he sees.
+In a cute touch, it’s named “Monarch”, presumably after the playing-card plant that usually pops up in Joker origin stories.

-Joker comes right out to greet his new guest, and winds up for another joke.
+Joker comes right out to greet his new guest, and winds up for another knee-slapper.

-Actually, it’s even less subtle than that, and it’s around this point that even I’m getting sick of the writers using this theme as window dressing.
+Actually, it’s even less subtle than that, and without the novelty of the first go-round, it’s exponentially emptier.
 Let’s just cut to the chase: Joker’s got a hot-air balloon filled with laughing gas, and he’s going to run it right against the

 Joan of Arc Lady Gotham statue in the town square.
 This… is not exactly what you’d call an original Joker plot.
 In fact, “Joker tries to poison the city” may well be the laziest one next to “Joker attacks someone close to Batman, Batman swears to end him ONCE AND FOR ALL, cue navel-gazing.”**